anthonyrobertson/ros_ps2_tx/README.md

 | Green & Gray      | Not Connected | -       |

 ### Configuration:
+A few configurations are necessary to integrate with *your* project.
+Update these values in `main.cpp` before building and flashing.

-Configure the wire variables to GPIO pins
+**Configure the wire variables to GPIO pins**
 ```
 #define PS2_DAT 12 //  D6
 #define PS2_CMD 13 // D7